xma711/notebook/programming/README.md

 some lessons:
 	- don't write crappy codes.. need to test codes thoroughly to save time and pain later.
 	- need self-learning all the time
-	- the only measure of programming is the ability to make programs (not 'I've learnt programming but havn't made a program')
+	- the only measure of programming is the ability to make programs (not 'I've learnt programming but haven't made a program')
 	- maintainability is a key quality attribute of a program
 	- have enough passion to learn, struggle and ask for help, until one day you find yourself learning more, struggling less and helping others more.
 	- good programmers solve the problem in their mind, before they do it on the screen